 After Caticha retired in 1991, with the split of the group, one of the teams – the X-ray diffraction Laboratory (LDRX today LPCM) – continued to explore the potential of multiple diffraction of X-rays and associated techniques particularly for single crystals, thin films and semiconductor epitaxial structures.

-From 2017, the group includes a new generation of professors.
+From 2017 on, the group includes a new generation of professors.
 With them, the scope and topics of research widen, but they also engage with the traditional research carried out using x-ray diffraction to solve problems of materials science, physics or related fields.